 When making investment decisions, it is important to be aware of the different types of investment risks.
 Each type of investment has its own risk characteristics.
 The following should provide you with a basic understanding of the five principal types of investment risk:

-1. Business (credit) risk: The risk that a particular company’s earnings and/or dividends won’t be satisfactory to meet at least the minimum expectations of the shareowners and/or creditors of the company.
+1. Business (credit) risk: The risk that a particular company’s earnings and/or dividends will not be satisfactory to meet at least the minimum expectations of the shareowners and/or creditors of the company.

 2. Liquidity risk: The risk of sacrificing previously accumulated profits or income when converting an investment into cash.

-3. Market risk: The risk that all of the same type of investment will decline in price as a result of economic or political developments.
+3. Market risk: The risk that most, if not all, of the same type of investment will decline in price as a result of economic or political developments.

 4. Purchasing power (inflation) risk: The risk that the return (i.e., appreciation and/or income) received on an investment will not keep pace with the rate of inflation.